ayushmam81-ui/Web-Application-Security-Portfolio/labs/reflected-xss-attribute-context.md

 ### 1. Target & Scenario
 * **Platform:** PortSwigger Web Security Academy
 * **Vulnerability Class:** Reflected Cross-Site Scripting (XSS)
-* **Objective:** Perform a cross-site scripting attack that injects an attribute and calls the `alert` function[cite: 4].
+* **Objective:** Perform a cross-site scripting attack that injects an attribute and calls the `alert` function.

 ---

 ### 2. Analysis & Methodology

 #### Step 1: Initial Assessment
 I investigated the search functionality to determine which characters were being sanitized.
-By testing with an `avatar"` string, I identified that while angle brackets were HTML-encoded, the double-quote (`"`) characters were not[cite: 4].
+By testing with an `avatar"` string, I identified that while angle brackets were HTML-encoded, the double-quote (`"`) characters were not.

 #### Step 2: Exploitation
 Because the application failed to encode double quotes, I was able to break out of the existing attribute context.
-I injected the following payload into the search bar: `avatar" autofocus onfocus="alert(123)`[cite: 4].
-This payload successfully closed the intended attribute, added an `autofocus` attribute, and triggered the `onfocus` event to execute the `alert` function[cite: 4].
+I injected the following payload into the search bar: `avatar" autofocus onfocus="alert(123)`.
+This payload successfully closed the intended attribute, added an `autofocus` attribute, and triggered the `onfocus` event to execute the `alert` function.

 ---